 Every device (camera, monitor, printer…) has its own colour characteristics, including colour space, white point and tone (gamma) curve.
 Almost every device is different.
 If you take an image from one device and send the RGB data to another device, the colour, white point, and tone curve will almost certainly be wrong for the receiving device.
 Colour management is the process of mapping RGB data from one device in order to get the right colours on another device.

-sRGB was designed to match typical monitors of the day (1996) and many are still designed to be roughly sRGB, so sending sRGB images direct to a monitor (without colour management) will usually result in very roughly the right colours.
-Similarly, without colour management, most printers will assume the image is sRGB, but will often try to “improve” the colour (usually by increasing the colour saturation or vibrance and contrast to get “nice” colours).
+sRGB is the most common colour space, but has the smallest colour gamut, the range of colours it can represent, as you can see from Figure 1 above. sRGB was designed to match typical monitors of the day (1996) and many are still designed to be roughly sRGB, so sending sRGB images direct to a monitor (without colour management) will usually result in very roughly the right colours.
+Similarly, without colour management, most printers will assume the image is sRGB, and will internally “colour manage” the image to the printer’s colour space (which will usually be a “CMYK” colour space (Cyan, Magenta, Yellow and blacK, corresponding the the inks used).
+Printers often try to “improve” the colour (usually by increasing the colour saturation or vibrance and contrast to get “nice” colours).
 Printer manufacturers know that most people prefer pretty colours to accurate colours; more serious photographers might prefer accuracy!

-The only way to get accurate and (more importantly) consistent colour is to use colour management.
-To do this, you need a “colour profile” for each device you are going to use (typically for the monitor and printer), and you need software that understands how to use them.
+The only way to get accurate and (more importantly) consistent colour is to use colour management, which will convert from one to another as requred.
+To do this, you need a “colour profile” for each device and colour space you are going to use (typically for the monitor and printer), and you need software that understands how to use them.

 - The colour space of the device

 - The white point

 - The tone curve (often called a “gamma curve”)